44 Inch Chest: Production

+This was the third and last collaboration between writers Louis Mellis and David Scinto, who had previously written Gangster No. 1 (2000) and Sexy Beast (2000).
+As with those movies, they used an artist as a source of reference with the works of René Magritte.

 44 Inch Chest is set and filmed in Borehamwood, Hertfordshire, and London, England on 26 May and 13 July 2008.

 Reception

 44 Inch Chest has received mixed reviews.
-Review aggregate Rotten Tomatoes reports that 41% of critics have given the film a positive review based on 81 reviews, with an average score of 5.2/10.
-The critics consensus reads, "An actor's movie with a strong cast, 44 Inch Chest can't quite redeem its static plotting and tonal shifts."
+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 18 critics, indicating "mixed or average" reviews.
 The Daily Telegraph gave the film 3/5 stars, calling the film "A plum actors' piece which both gains and loses points by soberly stalling its own plot."
 Peter Bradshaw of The Guardian was less enthusiastic, giving the film 2/5 saying "The film talks the talk - in fact, it talks and talks and talks the talk.
 But the walk isn't happening."

 Home media

 On 10 May 2010, the DVD was released in Region 2 in the United Kingdom; it was distributed by Momentum Pictures.
 Image Entertainment purchased American distribution rights months before the film's festival premiere; they released the Region 1 DVD on 20 April 2010.